rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 --show config
 ```

 This `pipetask run` command again uses the same pipeline definition YAML file as did the DP0.2 command line custom coadd tutorial itself.
-The above command generates more than 1,000 lines of printouts total.
+The above command generates more than 1,000 lines of printouts in total.
 Let's focus on the last few lines:

 ```
 # Maximum variance scaling value to permit